Skip to main content

 Per-GHz-hour (CPU rendering).
 Many managed farms charge based on the total CPU compute time used.
 One GHz-hour equals one CPU core running at 1 GHz for one hour.
 A 44-core machine running for 1 hour at 2.2 GHz consumes roughly 96.8 GHz-hours.
 Rates typically range from $0.005 to $0.015 per GHz-hour depending on the provider and volume tier.

 Per-GPU-hour (GPU rendering).
-GPU rendering is billed by GPU time.
+GPU cloud rendering is billed by GPU time.
 Rates depend on the GPU model — newer cards with more VRAM and higher throughput cost more per hour but often render faster, reducing total cost.
 Typical rates range from $0.50 to $3.00 per GPU-hour for professional cards.

 Per-frame or per-project.
 Some services offer fixed per-frame pricing, which simplifies budgeting but may not reflect actual resource usage.
 This model suits standardized workloads where frame complexity is predictable.